top of page

 Never feed hay or grain on the ground.
 Goats do not like to eat that close to the ground (remember they are browsers, not grazers) and it encourages parasite infections.
 Ensure your pastures are not overgrazed and rotated, leaving them un-grazed for several months.
 Some producers follow goats with cattle to break up parasite cycles in paddocks.

 A final rule of thumb is always, always know what plant you’re feeding to your goats and its toxicity level.
-Despite their reputation for “eating anything,” there are many plants poisonous to goats, including common landscaping shrubs like azaleas and oleanders.
+Despite their reputation for “eating anything,” there are many poisonous plants to goats, including common landscaping shrubs like azaleas and oleanders.
 More than one goat herd has accidentally been poisoned by an uninformed owner or neighbor feeding the herd “trimmings” from their yard.

-For more extensive information on goat nutrition, including raising milk, meat or fiber goats, check out Langston University’s American Institute for Goat Research, based out of Oklahoma.
+For more extensive information on goat nutrition, including raising milk, meat, or fiber goats, check out Langston University’s American Institute for Goat Research, based out of Oklahoma.

 Want an efficient way to keep track of goats and feedings?
 Check out Farmbrite.